996icu/996.ICU/README.md

 Buy me a cup of coffee
 ---
-(I don't drink coffee.)
-I said that above because it sounds coooool.
+(FYI, I don't drink coffee.)
+I said the above because it sounds coooool.
-This website is simple, but I didn't foresee such amount of traffic.
+The website was created without the ability to handle the current huge traffic in mind.
-Last 24 hours' total requests number is about **6.5 million**, which is still increasing, and it is a lot for a side project.
+The number of requests of the last 24 hours is about **6.5 million**, which is still soaring.
+As a side project, it is a burden for me to cover the web service bill.
-And cost a lot expenses for bandwidth also.
+Your support will help me maintain the website.
-If you like to help me, scan the qrcode below.
-I appreciate you deeply.
+To make a donation, please scan the QR code below.
+Any amount is very much appreciated.

 <img src="https://i.loli.net/2019/03/27/5c9b8f3aecaa5.jpeg" alt="wechat" width="200"/>